IkhwanAL/IkhwanAL/README.md

 # 👋 Hi, I'm Ikhwan A. Latif

 Welcome to my GitHub profile!
-I'm a passionate developer, tech enthusiast, and lifelong learner.
+I'm a passionate developer, and lifelong learner.
 I love building something whenever is's buiding a simple game, backend service, or anything usefull or not. well except blockchain, it's always confuse me.
 Because when i'm building something, i feel like learn something new, a great way to see a whole different perspective i guess.